Table of Contents

 This publication does not address the federal tax treatment of income or property subject to the “community property” election under Alaska state laws.

 Community property laws affect how you figure your income on your federal income tax return if you are married, live in a community property state or country, and file separate returns.
-For federal tax purposes, a marriage means only a legal union between a man and woman as husband and wife and the word “spouse” refers only to a person of the opposite sex who is a husband or a wife.
 If you are married, your tax usually will be less if you file married filing jointly than if you file married filing separately.
 However, sometimes it can be to your advantage to file separate returns.
 If you and your spouse file separate returns, you have to determine your community income and your separate income.

 Community property laws also affect your basis in property you inherit from a married person who lived in a community property state.
 See Death of spouse , later.

 Tax Forms and Publications Division

 Washington, DC 20224

 Internal Revenue Service